vbmacieel/vbmacieel/README.md

 <h2 align="center">Welcome to my Github profile! 👋</h2>

 <p align="justify">
   Hello, my name is Victor and I'm a developer passionate about technology, currently pursuing a degree in Analysis and Systems Development.
-Seeking specialization in Java and Kotlin to enhance my skills as a fullstack developer.
+Seeking specialization in Java and Kotlin to enhance my skills as a mobile developer.

-  With a strong background in back-end development, I am committed to expanding my expertise to the mobile and front-end development, aiming to create integrated and innovative solutions.
-I am actively seeking challenging opportunities that allow the constant application and evolution of my technical skills.
+  As a native app developer with expertise in backend and Android, I aspire to expand my skills further into native iOS development and hybrid mobile apps.
 </p>

 <div align="center">